dashbird/site/content/blog/introduction-to-step-functions.md

 ---

-# Let's skip straight to the point.
+## Straight to the point

-We'll staret with some [examples](https://docs.aws.amazon.com/step-functions/latest/dg/create-sample-projects.html) and go from there.
+We'll start with some [examples](https://docs.aws.amazon.com/step-functions/latest/dg/create-sample-projects.html) and go from there.

 Consider a huge number of entries in a database.
 They all need to move to another storage location.